 - Add the chopped Chinese celery.
 Then, cover and cook for another minute before turning off the heat and serving.

-Serving This Dish
+How To Serve This Dish

 Goong ob woonsen can be served in the pot or pan it's cooked in.
 But if you want to serve it in a nice casserole or bowl, you can transfer the noodles and then serve them on plates.
-I usually don't bother since this dish is more often than not something to be shared.
+I usually don't bother since this dish is often something to be shared.
 So yeah, we just pick up a pair of chopsticks and eat off the pan!

 📖 Recipe